supercollider/supercollider/README_MACOS.md

     Check sc help for `ParGroup` to see how to make use of multi-core hardware.

-  * Build a 32-bit version (sc 3.6 only):

-    `-DCMAKE_OSX_ARCHITECTURES='i386'`

-    or combine a 32- and 64-bit version into a bundle (i.e. build a universal binary).
-    This is only possible up until macOS 10.6 and requires the dependencies (Qtlibs & readline) to be universal builds too:

-    `-DCMAKE_OSX_ARCHITECTURES='i386;x86_64'`

-  * By default the build will only be compatible with the macOS / OS X version (and subsequent versions) on which the compiler was run.
-To build with compatibility for previous versions of macOS / OS X, you can use e.g.:
+  * By default the build will only be compatible with the macOS (and subsequent versions) on which the compiler was run.
+To build with compatibility for previous versions of macOS, you can use e.g.:

     `-DCMAKE_OSX_DEPLOYMENT_TARGET=10.10`